human-money/human-money/WHITEPAPER.md

-Human Money uses the same methods as the Stellar Consensus Protocol ([WHITEPAPER](https://www.stellar.org/papers/stellar-consensus-protocol.pdf)) to maintain consensus.
-However, there is only one quorum.
+Human Money uses the same methods as the Stellar Consensus Protocol ([WHITEPAPER](https://www.stellar.org/papers/stellar-consensus-protocol.pdf)) to maintain consensus however there is only one quorum.
 To join this group a new node must solve a proof or work problem and have it verified by the network.